kokomanu31/template-repo/.github/PULL_REQUEST_TEMPLATE.md

 -->
 -

-### 📋 Type of change
+### 📋 Type of change(s)
 <!--
-  Please select the type of change(s) made in this PR:
+  Please uncomment the type of change(s) made in this PR:
--->
-- [ ] Bug fix (non-breaking change which fixes an issue)
+  - **Bug fix**: non-breaking change which fixes an issue
-- [ ] New feature (non-breaking change which adds functionality)
+  - **New feature**: non-breaking change which adds functionality
-- [ ] Enhancement (non-breaking change which enhances an existing functionality)
+  - **Enhancement**: non-breaking change which enhances an existing functionality
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+  - **Breaking change**: (fix or feature that would cause existing functionality to not work as expected
-- [ ] Documentation update (enhance or fix something related to the project's documentation)
+  - **Documentation update**: enhance or fix something related to the project's documentation -->

 ### ✅ Checklist:
 - [ ] My code follows the style guidelines of this project